psyb0t/piraterf/README.md

   ```bash
   pw-record --target=81 --rate=22050 --channels=1 - | multimon-ng -t raw -a POCSAG1200 -
   ```
-  **Note**: Change the multimon-ng mode based on your selected baud rate:
+  **Note**: `pw-record --target=81` captures audio from the PulseAudio monitor sink (your SDR software output).
+Change the multimon-ng mode based on your selected baud rate:
   - 512 baud: `-a POCSAG512`
   - 1200 baud: `-a POCSAG1200`
   - 2400 baud: `-a POCSAG2400`